My Hair Grew Longer by Accident:

-Protective hairstyles reduce tension against pulling, snagging, abrasive rubbing and all other forms of friction that can cause damage to your hair.
-When you are constantly touching and manipulating your hair, you increase the possibility of your hair becoming worn and damaged.
+Protective hairstyles help to prevent pulling, snagging, abrasive rubbing and all other forms of friction that can cause damage to your hair.
+When you constantly touch and manipulate your hair, the chances of it becoming worn and damaged increase.

-Black hair manipulation involves anything that causes tension.
-When the hair strand is left alone, there is almost no opportunity for it to become weakened, damage, and ultimately broken.
-I know now that it was not the weave braids that made my hair grow longer; instead it was the extended period of time I wore a protective hairstyle.
+When the hair strands are left alone, there is little opportunity for them to become weak and broken.
+I want to emphasize that it was not the weave braids that made my hair grow longer; instead it was the extended period of time I wore my hair within a protective hairstyle.

-Black hair that is constantly manipulated will break more quickly and will not grow long.
-Think about how much hair damage I prevented month-after-month while wearing my hair within weave braids.
+Black hair that is constantly manipulated will break easily and remain short, specifically shoulder-length.
+Think about how much hair damage you could prevent from month-to-month if you wore protective hairstyles most of the time.
 My weave braids created an atmosphere where my hair could do nothing but grow.
-I was able to achieve longer hair length because I had stopped my normal cycle of hair breakage through protective styling.
+I was able to achieve longer hair because I had stopped my normal hair breakage cycle by wearing protective styling.

-Black hair is so fragile that even softly touching it can lead to breakage.
-Constant unneccessary hair touching can remove essential lubricants (oils) and/or moisturizers from the hair strand.
-This will leave your hair more dry and less flexible.
-A less flexible hair strand will break more easily because it can not bend.
+Black hair is fragile--even softly touching it can lead to breakage.
+Constant unnecessary hair touching will remove essential lubricants (oils) and/or moisturizers from your hair strands; and leave it dry and less flexible.
+Dry hair breaks easily.

-All hair touching has the potential to cause damage; so touch your hair wisely.
-Afro-textured hair is super vulnerable to moisture loss (dryness) and breakage.
+All hair touching has the potential to cause damage; so be gentle with your hair.
+Afro-textured hair is uniquely vulnerable to moisture loss (dryness) and breakage.

-If you have kinky, tightly coiled hair, it is more at risk of losing moisture and breaking OFF than any other hair texture.
+Kinky, tightly coiled hair is more at risk for losing moisture and breaking than any other hair texture.

-If you desire longer hair that extends beyond shoulder-length; then become familiar with protective styling which will help your hair thrive and grow to new longer lengths.
-Long, healthy black natural hair is achieveable.
+If you desire longer hair that extends beyond shoulder-length; then become familiar with protective styling, which will help your hair thrive and grow.
+Long, healthy black natural hair is achievable.
 Experiment with protective styling.

-If you do not like the simplicity of protective hairstyles; then try moisturizing your hair regularly.
-Adding adequate moisture to black natural hair is another hair grow secret that is often taken for granted or done incorrectly.
+Moisturize your hair at least once a day.
+Adding adequate moisture to black natural hair is another hair grow secret that is often overlooked and/or done incorrectly.

-Add moisture to your black natural hair regularly to help it grow longer.
+Adding moisture to your natural hair regularly will help it to grow longer.

-The correct moisture will allow your hair strand to become flexible and resist tension.
-When your hair is flexible it will not resist the sway of an object.
-It will bend freely, without tension.
-Moisturized, flexible black hair is stronger, healthier black hair.
+Keeping your hair moisturized will allow it to become flexible.
+When your hair is flexible it will not resist the sway of an object, it can bend and bounce back, without breaking.
+Soft, flexible black hair is stronger, healthier and more likely to grow long.

-When the hair strands are overlapping and clumped together, they hold moisture on black hair longer.
+When the hair strands are overlapping and clumped together, they lock water into the hair better.
 Protective hairstyles can help keep moisture in your hair longer.

-I achieved longer hair by wearing weave braids, but I had no idea how to keep my hair long and healthy.
+I had no idea how to keep my hair long and healthy without wearing weave braids.

-It is a challenge for some black women to grow long hair.
+Having a hair texture that is naturally dry makes it challenging for most African American women to grow long hair.
 It is a fact that the odds for growing longer Afro-textured hair are against us.
-The shape of our hair follicle makes our hair curl but it also makes our hair strand fragile.
+The shape of a curly hair follicle makes kinky hair more susceptible to breakage.

-The main reason why our natural hair texture is more susceptible to breakage is because our natural scalp oil, sebum Sebum (our hair's natural oil) is meant to flow from the scalp to the ends of the hair strand.
-Our coily curl pattern hinders the even distribution of sebum throughout the hair.
+The natural scalp oil, sebum is suposed to flow from the scalp all the way down to the ends of the hair strand.
+Unfortunately, our coily curl pattern hinders the even distribution of sebum throughout our hair.

-These oils move best down a straight path.
-When there are twist and turns, the oils can only make it partially down the hair, leaving the ends of the hair extremely susceptible to dryness.
+Sebum moves best down a straight path.
+When there are twist and turns, the oils can only make it partially down the hair, leaving the ends of the hair dry.

 One year after I took my weave braids out, I ended up with shoulder-length hair, yet again.

 I had a difficult time taking care of my natural black hair after removing the weave braids.
-It became crystal clear that something was wrong with my hair care regimen because each month my hair was becaming shorter through breakage.
+It became clear that something was wrong with my hair care tactics because each month my hair was becoming shorter.

-The extended time period that I wore weave braids, was due to my lack of interest in styling my real hair.
-Weave braids created predictibility within my hair regimen.
+The extended time period that I wore weave braids was due to my lack of interest in styling my real hair.
+Weave braids created predictability within my hair regimen.
 I achieved longer hair by accident by simply leaving my hair alone for a long period of time.
-Once I saw that my hair could grow longer, it sparked an my interest in hair black hair care.
+Once I saw that my hair could grow longer, it sparked my interest in hair black hair care.

 DISCLAIMER: The photos on this site are older pictures that I use merely to support the notion that black hair can and does grow with proper maintenance and care.
 The photos within this page merely depict how protective styling can help preserve your hair.
 I, unintentionally, got my hair to get longer while wearing weave braids and simply leaving it alone.
 Unfortunately, I was misguided by improper hair-care-methods and poor product choices.
 So, I was unable to preserve this hair.
 It eventually broke off within a year; and there I was-- back at square one--shorter hair with no clue why.